 Telekom Malaysia Berhad is a Malaysian telecommunications company, delivering integrated information and communications group, with a range of communication services and solutions in broadband, data, and fixed-line.

 Sector: Energy & Utilities

 Tenaga Nasional Berhad is the largest electric utility company in Malaysia and the largest power company in Southeast Asia.
-Its core activities encompass the generation, transmission and distribution of electricity and it operates in Malaysia, Mauritius, Pakistan, India and Indonesia.
+Its core activities encompass the generation, transmission, and distribution of electricity and it operates in Malaysia, Mauritius, Pakistan, India and Indonesia.

 UMW Holdings is a leading industrial enterprise with diverse and global interests in the automotive, equipment, manufacturing and engineering, and oil and gas industries.
-Originally from Malaysia, UMW now also operates in Singapore, Indonesia, Thailand, Myanmar, Vietnam, Papua New Guinea, Australia, Taiwan, China, India, Oman and Turkmenistan.
+Originally from Malaysia, UMW now also operates in Singapore, Indonesia, Thailand, Myanmar, Vietnam, Papua New Guinea, Australia, Taiwan, China, India, Oman, and Turkmenistan.

 YTL Corporation Berhad is a conglomerate operating in utilities, construction contracting, cement manufacturing, property development and investment, hotel development and management, e-commerce initiatives and internet-based education solutions and services.
-It is heavily present abroad with activities in the United Kingdom, Singapore, Indonesia, Australia, Japan and China.
+It is heavily present abroad with activities in the United Kingdom, Singapore, Indonesia, Australia, Japan, and China.

-Here is a summary of the list of the 30 Malaysian companies in the KLCI index with their name, logo, sector and stock code.
+Here is a summary of the list of the 30 Malaysian companies in the KLCI index with their name, logo, sector, and stock code.

 Here are the thirty largest PLC of Malaysia.
 Did you know about them all?
-Any idea how they should continue expanding their activities in Malaysia, Southeast Asia or the rest of the world?
+Any idea of how they should continue expanding their activities in Malaysia, Southeast Asia or the rest of the world?